Gurmeet Ram Rahim Singh: Rape conviction

 In 2002, a woman wrote to the respective Chief Ministers of the states of Punjab and Haryana, and to the Union Home Minister, CBI, NHRC and the Punjab and Haryana High Court, describing an incident involving Ram Rahim.
 The Punjab and Haryana High Court sought a report from the District and Sessions Judge of Sirsa, after which Judge MS Sular conducted an inquiry and submitted a report recommending a probe by a central agency.

 After the report from Sirsa, the Punjab and Haryana High Court ordered the CBI to probe into the allegations levelled in the letter.
 The Chandigarh Branch, CBI registered a case of rape under the IPC Section 376, criminal intimidation under Section 506 and insult to the modesty of a woman under 509.

 This letter was published in Ram Chander Chhatrapati's four-page Hindi eveninger, Poora Sach in 2002.
 A CBI probe was ordered into the incident on 24 September 2002.
 The investigations involved contacting 18 sadhvis who had left the dera by 2002.
-In the same year, Ram Rahim had charges levied against him for the murder of journalist Ram Chander Chhatrapati, who was writing articles at the time about Dera Sacha Sauda, and for the murder of Dera Sacha Sauda manager Ranjit Singh.
+In the same year, Ram Rahim had charges levied against him for the murder of journalist Ram Chander Chhatrapati, who was writing articles about Dera Sacha Sauda, and for the murder of Dera manager Ranjit Singh.
+He was later acquitted in these cases by the Punjab and Haryana High Court.

 In 2014 Ram Rahim said he was impotent since 1990.
 The special CBI court rejected these contentions.

 On 25 August 2017, a special CBI court in Panchkula, Haryana, delivered its verdict in a sexual assault case regarding a former Dera sadhvi, finding Ram Rahim guilty of two counts of rape.
 Ram Rahim was taken into custody.
 More than 200,000 people had gathered near the court premises ahead of the verdict in Panchkula, Haryana.
 Following the conviction, there were violent protests in parts of India with reports of widespread vandalism.
 31–38 DSS members were killed in clashes with police and another 120–300 people were injured as a result.
 On 26 August 2017, the Punjab and Haryana High Court ordered the police to seize the properties of the group to compensate for the vandalism caused in protests by his supporters.
 On 28 August 2017, the CBI court sentenced him to a total of 20 years in prison, 10 years for each of the two rape convictions to be served consecutively.
 Ram Rahim challenged his rape conviction in the Punjab and Haryana High Courts on 9 October 2017.

-Murder conviction

-In January 2019, Ram Rahim was convicted of the murder of journalist Ram Chander Chhatrapati.
-Chhatrapati was shot in 2002 outside his home after reporting articles on the rape charges facing Ram Rahim.
-Afterwards, Chhatrapati's father gave a letter to police implicating Dera members.
-On 17 January 2019, Ram Rahim was sentenced to life imprisonment by Special CBI Court along with three other men involved.
-Ram Rahim challenged his murder conviction in the Punjab and Haryana High Courts on 15 March 2019.